How to: dry your clothes in a flash (without a tumble dryer)

 Alas, the reality is more likely to involve panicked rummaging through piles of deodorant-stained t-shirts, dubious ‘sniff tests’ and leaving the house with damp clothes because you didn’t plan ahead, and your frantically-washed clothes didn’t dry in time.

-We can’t help you plan your life better, but we can help you dry your clothes quicker without resorting to the energy-hungry tumble dryer, banishing soggy sleeves and wet waistlines for good!
+We can’t help you plan your life better, but we can help you dry your clothes quicker without resorting to the carbon-hungry tumble dryer, banishing soggy sleeves and wet waistlines for good!
 Just follow these neat tips and tricks.

 Use a high spin